 The client and other intended users.

 The intended use of the report.

-The type of value reported and a definition of that value.
+The type of value reported and the definition of the value reported.

-Characteristics of the property that have a bearing on the value, including: location, physical attributes, legal attributes, economic factors, the real property interest in question, and non-real estate items included in the valuation, such as personal property, trade fixtures and even intangible items.
+Relevant property characteristics, including location attributes, physical attributes, legal attributes, economic attributes, the real property interest valued, and Non real estate items included in the appraisal, such as personal property, including trade fixtures and intangible items.

 Division of interest, such as fractional interest, physical segment and partial holding.

 The scope of work used to complete the assignment.

 In communicating an appraisal report, each appraiser must ensure the following:

 That the information analysis utilized in the appraisal was appropriate.

 That significant errors of omission or commission were not committed individually or collectively.